-Stillwater Mining Company’s current mining operations are in south-central Montana where it operates two underground mines along the J-M Reef, the world’s richest known deposit of platinum group metals (PGMs).
+Stillwater Mining Company’s mining operations are in south-central Montana where it operates two underground mines along the J-M Reef, the world’s richest known deposit of platinum group metals (PGMs).